 Designed using a modern psychometric approach to facilitate use in patient care.

 FACE-Q | Craniofacial module includes 27 scales/checklists that can be used to evaluate treatment outcomes for patients aged 8 to 29 years with any type of craniofacial condition.
 Clinicians and researchers are able to administer the subset of scales relevant to their situation.

-Fourteen scales measure aspects of appearance including the face overall, specific parts of the face, and a scale measuring appearance of the smile.
+Fourteen scales measure aspects of appearance including the face overall, specific parts of the face, and smile.
 For the birthmark scale, the field-test study included patients with a birthmark anywhere on the face or body.

 Five scales/checklists measure facial functions, including breathing, eating/drinking, functions involving the eye (e.g., blink, see properly) and face (e.g., smile, frown), as well as speaking.

 Five scales measure aspects of health-related quality of life, including appearance-related distress, speech distress, as well as psychological, social, and school function.